cookcb/Android-Grade-Calculator/README.md

 # Android-Grade-Calculator
 Android application that will keep track of class grades and assignments.
-Currently still under construction.

-Allows a user to keep track up up to 7 school courses.
-For each course, once can put in the grades along wiht associated weights returned by their instructors and the application will present the user with an calculated overall course grade.
+Allows a user to keep track up up to 7 school classes.
+For each course, the user can input grades along with their associated weights and the application will present the user with a calculated overall course grade.
+This allows for easy management throughout the year so the user can always know how well they are doing in a course.

-This allows for easy management of grades so a student will always know where they stand in a course.
+Currently working on minor bugs with the user interface.
+Will be released to the play store soon.